nextapps-de/mikado/README.md

 ### Useful Helpers

 <a name="view.node"></a>
-Get a node from the virtual DOM by index:
+Get a template root node from the DOM by index:
 ```js
 var node = view.node(index);
 ```